 When drug manufacturers are producing multiple dosage strengths, regulatory agencies will look to ensure the color differentiation is clear to medical personnel and lay persons alike.

-Colorcon knows all about colors and ingredients.
-With a library of more than 60,000 successful coating formulations, there’s a wide spectrum of opportunity to add color.
-However, the pigments, ingredients and regulatory requirements for use will define what is approvable for your final use in either pharmaceutical or nutritional products.
+Pharmaceutical companies have a wide spectrum of opportunities to add color to choose from.
+However, the pigments, ingredients, and regulatory requirements for use will define what is approvable for your final use in either pharmaceutical or nutritional products.

-Our online Color Selector, available to registered Colorcon website users, provides a great starting point to explore color choice.
-Once a sample request is submitted, you’re in the hands of the Colorcon expert closest to you.
-Our specialist will work with you to confirm the right coating system to meet your functional needs and check the acceptability for your application and target market.
+For example, our online Color Selector, available to registered Colorcon website users, provides a great starting point to explore color choices.
+Our specialists work with companies to confirm the right coating system to meet their functional needs and check the acceptability for your application and target market.